 1. Handel, Michael I. Masters of War: Classical Strategic Thought.
 London: Cass, 2001.
-Pages 165-253 (including endnotes).
+Pages 165-193 (including the map), 215-253.
+(Physical or E-Reserve)

-[Chapters 13 and 14 highlight how skillful Japanese statesmen and commanders determined exactly how far to go militarily and what precisely to demand politically of the defeated, but still powerful, foe.
+[Chapter 13 highlights how skillful Japanese statesmen and commanders determined exactly how far to go militarily and what precisely to demand politically of the defeated, but still powerful, foe.
 Chapter 15 enables students to reflect on how well Japanese statesmen and commanders used deception, surprise, and intelligence in the planning and execution of their strategy and operations against a more powerful foe.]

 2. Koda, Yoji.
 "The Russo-Japanese War: Primary Causes of Japanese Success."
 Naval War College Review, Vol. 58, No. 2 (Spring 2005): 11-44.
-(Selected Readings)
+(E-Reserve)